connorpower/Horizon/README.md

 # Horizon

-An encrypted fileshare for the decentralized web.
+A fileshare for the decentralized web.

 ## Getting Started